ShuJing09/Excel_PowerQuery_PowerPivot_Analysis/README.md

 3. What are the top skills of data professionals?
 4. What’s the pay for the top 10 skills?

-# Extract, Transform and Load Data
+# Power Query : Extract, Transform and Load Data
 ## Extract 📥
 - Extract the data from Excel Workbook (_data_salary_all.xlsx_) and create two queries: \
 :open_file_folder: First query, _data_jobs_all_ that contains all job information. \